The personal color bearer is a very long-standing tradition dating back to Roman times, possibly earlier.

 Order of Precedence of Multiple PCs

 It’s quite possible to have more than one personal color at a funeral.
 For instance, a Medal of Honor recipient might also have been a prisoner of war.
-That recipient might be the senior leader of their branch of service, which would bring the total to three PCs.
+That recipient might be a senior leader of their branch of service, which would bring the total to three PCs.

 Information on the Medal of Honor flag is found in Title 36 USC section 903 and Public Law107-248.